dhlananhh/asset_management/README.md

 ## Installation & Setup

 This module is designed to be installed on an existing Odoo 18 instance.
-If you have not yet installed Odoo, please refer to the installation guide provided in the `om_hr_portal` module's README.
+If you have not yet installed Odoo, please refer to the installation guide provided in the `om_hr_portal` module's README [here](https://github.com/dhlananhh/hr_portal).

 ### Prerequisites